LaunchCodeEducation/linux/content/bash-introduction/demo/_index.md

 - let's take a look at /usr/bin `ls /usr/bin`
   - python should be here, manually search for it
-    - why is it blue?
+    - why is `python3` blue?
-    - why is there a Python3.8 that is green?
+    - why is there a `python3.8` that is green?
+      - when we made our Bash script executable it turned green
+      - are all executables green?

 #### Take a deeper look at the file metadata